paulcurren/DevOps-Course-Workshop-Module-10-Databases/globex-questions.md

 5. What was the value of all orders placed in 2019 excluding the following: 'Voltaren','Loud Child', 'topiramate', 'Omeprazole'?
     <details><summary>Answer</summary>84689146.20</details>

 6. (Optional) The finance director needs a month-by-month report of order values for 2020.
-Please write a query to produce a order values grouped by month name.
+Please write a query to produce total order values grouped by month name.
     <details>
     <summary>Answer</summary>